Welcome to the Pine to Prairie Fiber Arts Trail

+The word ‘headwaters’ is used a lot around here.
+Heading north and west out of Itasca before curling around in an easterly fashion, the Mississippi River flows through Lake Bemidji, giving Bemidjians an honest right to call their home the ‘First City’ on the river.
 The diverse ecosystems, of which there are three in the Bemidji area, connect the land to the people.
 The ancient hills give way to vistas that just fifty miles to the east, wouldn’t have seemed possible.
-Bemidji rides the Laurentian Divide up on the northern tier in northwest Minnesota and is known for its iconic black and red lumberjack shirts and legendary Minnesota lore.
+Bemidji rides the Laurentian Divide up in northwest Minnesota and is known for its iconic black and red lumberjack shirts and legendary Minnesota lore.

 The diverse culture in this area has a long history of indigenous peoples, voyageurs, settlers and pioneers.
 Commonalities include a sacred connection to the land and a strong sense of self-reliance.
 The textile consciousness in this region shares those values, too.
 More than once the phrase, “repurposing into an art form” came up in conversation around the table.
 Intentional sustainability restores and keeps people grounded while it also inspires innovation in northern Minnesota fiber traditions.